formkit/docs-content/plugins/multi-step.md

 ## Allow incomplete steps

-By default the `multi-step` input will prevent advancing to a step if the current step or a step between the current step and the target step has blocking validation messages (even if they are not being displayed).
-To allow a user to jump ahead use the `allow-incomplete` prop.
+By default the `multi-step` input will allow advancing to later steps even if the current step or a step between the current step and the target step has blocking validation messages.
+To prevent a user from jumping ahead set the `allow-incomplete` prop to `false`.

 <example
 name="Allow Incomplete"